All three remastered Mass Effect games and their DLC are 90% off on Steam

 Reap the savings

-I don't tend to do a lot of videogame discount posts because I have a mortal fear of enriching my backlog, but when I see the entire Mass Effect trilogy and all of its expansions for around the price of a slightly more aristocratic sandwich, I am compelled to share.
+I don't tend to do a lot of videogame discount posts because I have a mortal fear of enriching my backlog, but when I see the entire Mass Effect trilogy and all of its expansions for around the price of a slightly aristocratic sandwich, I am compelled to share.
 The Legendary Edition of BioWare's ravishing sci-fi RPG series is 90% off on Steam until 13th May.
 That translates to 6€, $6 or £5 for all three main games and 40 DLC packs, plus bells and whistles such as 4K Ultra HD and beefed-up character models.
 If you haven't played a Mass Effect game before, this is a pretty good place to start.

 It's curious to think of somebody playing Mass Effect for the first time today, in that I can't disentangle my understanding of the series from my memories of how gaming has evolved both as an art-or-entertainment form, and as a community that continues to have a fractious relationship with wider culture.
 When I think of the first Mass Effect - which owes its existence partly to BioWare being denied the Star Trek license - I think not just of the janky combat, the exhilarating ambience of the Normandy and the mesmerising Vigil theme, but of Fox News attempting to make a controversy out of the game's sex scenes back in 2007.
 They brought on some guy called Geoff Keighley to serve as a punching bag, if memory serves.